 - Search Engine Optimization

 How is your English website built?
-Is your site a flat html site or are you using a Content Management System like Ektron, Episerver, SiteCore, or WordPress?
+Is your site a flat html site or are you using a content management system (CMS)?
 If you have not deployed a web content management system I would highly recommend that your hotel, no matter how small, does so.
-Then it will be easy to author, store and track you websites content as well as manage different language version sites all from a single platform.
-Many CMS’s have functionality that allows users to easily package and push content out to your translation teams so the can translate into any number of languages and return the translated content back to you for easy integration into your website.
-BTW: GPI can build translation connectors to most content management systems and have GPI Translation Connectors already for the CMS’s listed above.
-These connectors even streamline the translation process further.
+Then, it will be easy to author, store and track you website’s content as well as manage different language version sites all from a single platform.

-Tracking your current website visitors to country of origin and checking any forms or queries for your property to see where potential guests are from is a good start to decide on which languages you may want to consider.
-There are several good analytic tools available to track demographics for website visitors.
-Using Google Analytics for example, going to “Demographics” > “Location” allows you to see a map and a list of visitors per country.
+Tracking your current website visitors to country of origin and checking any forms or queries for your property to see where potential guests are from is a good start to decide on which languages you may want to consider for your hotel website translation.

 You need to be realistic about how much money and staff you can invest in a localized website.
 Can your multilingual content be created and kept current by in-house resources or do you need to utilize outside resources as well?